knightmoves-curriculum/advanced-c-sharp/README.md

 1. **`IEnumerable` vs `IQueryable`: Differences and Use Cases**
    - Discuss the differences between `IEnumerable` and `IQueryable` and when to use each in C# for data querying.

-1. **Logging with ASP.NET Core**
-    - Implementing structured logging to capture important events and error information.

 1. **Implementing WebSockets for Real-Time Communication**
     - Using WebSockets to enable real-time data updates in your API.